quantiota/Universal-Language-Manifold/README.md

 # Universal Language Manifold

 This repository contains the scientific and theological work on the **Universal Language Manifold**, unifying:

-- Structured Knowledge Accumulation (SKA)
+* Structured Knowledge Accumulation (SKA)
-- Real-time acoustic entropy
+* Real-time acoustic entropy
-- Information geometry
+* Information geometry
-- Linguistic universality
+* Linguistic universality
-- Biblical concepts of Logos, Adamic language, Babel, and Pentecost
+* Biblical concepts of Logos, Adamic language, Babel, and Pentecost

+## Audio Dataset (2,000+ Languages)

+This project uses spoken Bible recordings from a source that provides **complete audio Bibles in more than 2,000 languages**.
+This dataset is uniquely suited to the Universal Language Manifold for several reasons:

+* **Same text across all languages**
+  Enables direct comparison of how different languages project the same geometry of meaning.

+* **Continuous, natural speech**
+  Ideal for extracting real-time acoustic entropy and constructing SKA-based manifold trajectories.

+* **Global linguistic coverage**
+  Includes nearly every major language family and many rare or endangered languages, offering an unparalleled empirical sampling of the universal manifold.

+* **Neutral, unchanted reading style**
+  Preserves the pure acoustic structure required for SKA entropy analysis.

+This multilingual corpus forms the **acoustic backbone** of the Universal Language Manifold.

 ## Included Papers

-### 1. Structured Knowledge Accumulation: Real-Time Discovery of the Universal Language Manifold
+### 1. *Structured Knowledge Accumulation: Real-Time Discovery of the Universal Language Manifold*

 Scientific foundation: acoustic stream, entropy reduction, manifold construction, and linguistic universals (draft)

-### 2. The Universal Language Manifold and the Theology of Speech
+### 2. *The Universal Language Manifold and the Theology of Speech*

 Six-part series linking Genesis, Logos, Adamic naming, Babel, and Pentecost to the geometry of speech.

-### 3. Structured Knowledge Accumulation: Geodesic Learning Paths and Architecture Discovery in Riemannian Neural Fields
+### 3. *Structured Knowledge Accumulation: Geodesic Learning Paths and Architecture Discovery in Riemannian Neural Fields*

 Mathematical foundation of SKA geometry: Riemannian metrics, geodesic learning, entropy-driven architecture emergence, and curvature-based knowledge propagation.
 (December, 2025)

 ## Core Idea

 All human languages are **projections of a single geometry of meaning**.
 This geometry arises from:

-- the **physics of the acoustic stream**,
+* the **physics of the acoustic stream**,
-- **forward-only entropy reduction**, and
+* **forward-only entropy reduction**, and
-- **the SKA learning principle**.
+* **the SKA learning principle**.

 Spoken languages differ, but the **manifold underneath them is universal**.

 ## Theological Alignment

 The research provides scientific interpretations of:

-- **Logos** — pre-human structure of meaning
+* **Logos** — pre-human structure of meaning
-- **Adamic language** — native coordinates of the manifold
+* **Adamic language** — native coordinates of the manifold
-- **Babel** — fragmentation of coordinate maps
+* **Babel** — fragmentation of coordinate maps
-- **Pentecost** — temporary restoration of direct manifold access
+* **Pentecost** — temporary restoration of direct manifold access

 ## Contributions